ansh997/DwMD/README.md

 # DwMD
-This is a NPTEL MOOC, a course work.
-Dealing with Materials Data
+This is a NPTEL MOOC, a course work, Dealing with Materials Data.
+It contains resources, videos and Tutorials.